NHLBI-MR/DLCC-website/docs/nhlbi2021.md

 ![L9 Intro](images/lectures/L9.png)

 This lecture is an exciting one to introduce the attention mechanism and latest transformer based models which had demonstrated great success in natural language processing applications and showing promising the computer vision tasks.
 The discussion starts by introducing the self-attention and transformer module in details and extend to seq-to-seq model.
 The BERT and GTP-2/3 architectures are reviewed with details for training and inference.
-The lecture ends with reviewing application of transformer to computer vision tasks.
+This lecture ends with reviewing application of transformer to computer vision tasks.

 #### Video